barclayd/IoT-Learning-Platform/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for the best performance, ready for deployment to Firebase

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 - - - -

 ### `scripts/StandardFirmata`